iPhone 15 Vs iPhone 14 Vs iPhone 13: The Blockbuster Comparison For Apple Loyalists

 For many people, especially in price-sensitive markets, the price can be one of, if not THE most, vital factor in deciding which smartphone to purchase.
 After all, whether your iPhone has a USB-C port or satellite connectivity takes a back seat when you’re living on a budget.

 The iPhone 15 is right now the priciest of the lot and until the iPhone 16 comes out, that’s not going to change.
-Starting at THB 32,900* for the 6.1-inch iPhone 15 and THB 37,900* for the iPhone 15 Plus, these phones are quite pricey.
+Starting at HKD 6,899* for the 6.1-inch iPhone 15 and HKD 7,699* for the iPhone 15 Plus, these phones are quite pricey.

 This is where the iPhone 14 Plus ends up being quite valuable.
-For the price of a compact iPhone 15 at THB 32,900, you can get the iPhone 14 Plus with a massive 6.7-inch display.
+For the price of a compact iPhone 15 at HKD 6,899, you can get the iPhone 14 Plus with a massive 6.7-inch display.
 This phone offers an immersive display and a stupendously good battery life when compared to the iPhone 15.
-The standard iPhone 14 further drops the price down to THB 29,900* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.
+The standard iPhone 14 further drops the price down to HKD 5,999* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.

 Winner: iPhone 13